-- 1.2.3 The extent of the Unit includes the items listed in; - (a) Appendix 1 Introduction, Attachment 1.2 Trunk Roads Inside Boundaries of Unit at Commencement of Service Date and interfaces with other trunk roads and roads which are the responsibility of Operational Partners including local authorities at the locations set out in Attachment 1.3 Trunk Road Boundaries. - (b) Attachment 1.4 Trunk Roads Outside Boundaries of Unit at Commencement of Service Date and located beyond the locations set out in Attachment 1.3 Trunk Road Boundaries. - 1.2.4 The Unit excludes; - (a) the Trunk Roads listed in Attachment 1.5 Trunk Roads Excluded from Unit and located before the locations set out in Attachment 1.3 Trunk Road Boundaries. - 1.2.5 The interfaces at the Unit boundary with the Trunk Roads and local roads which are the responsibility of Operational Partners including local authorities are not always clearly defined.
+- 1.2.1 Scotland's Trunk Road network is approximately 3,500km long, including slip roads and roundabouts.
+It carries 35% of all traffic and 60% of heavy goods vehicles. - 1.2.2 The Trunk Road network is organised on a geographical basis and comprises four units.
+This Contract is for the Unit located in the South West of Scotland ("South West Unit"), the extent of which is set out in Appendix 1 Introduction, Attachment 1.1 Scottish Trunk Road Map. - 1.2.3 The extent of the Unit includes the items listed in; - (a) Appendix 1 Introduction, Attachment 1.2 Trunk Roads Inside Boundaries of Unit at Commencement of Service Date 1 and interfaces with other trunk roads and roads which are the responsibility of Operational Partners including local authorities at the locations set out in Attachment 1.3 Trunk Road Boundaries. - (b) Attachment 1.4 Trunk Roads Outside Boundaries of Unit at Commencement of Service Date 1 and located beyond the locations set out in Attachment 1.3 Trunk Road Boundaries, and - (c) Attachment 1.5 Trunk Roads of the Design, Build, Finance, Operate (DBFO) Contract Provider at Commencement of Service Date 2. - 1.2.4 The Unit excludes; - the Trunk Roads listed in Attachment 1.6 Trunk Roads Excluded from Unit and located before the locations set out in Attachment 1.3 Trunk Road Boundaries. - 1.2.5 The interfaces at the Unit boundary with the Trunk Roads and local roads which are the responsibility of Operational Partners including local authorities are not always clearly defined.
 The reference document Extent of the Trunk Road Network published by Transport Scotland, identifies protocols for determining the boundaries between the Trunk Roads included in the Unit and the roads which are the responsibility of Operational Partners including local authorities for the purposes of this Contract.

 - 1.2.6 The Operating Company shall comply with these protocols to determine the extent of any of its responsibilities and those of Works Contractors for all Operations, Schemes and Works at such interfaces, if it is not expressly set out in the Contract. - 1.2.7 The Operating Company shall meet and coordinate with Operational Partners responsible for Trunk Roads and local roads inside and outside the boundaries of the Unit including local authorities.
-The Operating Company shall manage any local arrangements for inspections and maintenance and any documented cross-boundary arrangements in a coordinated manner and ensure the safety of Operational Items and Operational Partners. - 1.2.8 The Operating Company shall meet with the Operational Partners including the local authorities who are responsible for the Trunk Roads and local roads that interface with the Trunk Roads of the Unit which are the responsibility of the Operating Company at least once (1) before the Commencement of Service Date and thereafter at intervals not exceeding once every six (6) months until the Service End Date to: - Review each of their responsibilities at the interfaces with the Unit boundaries in accordance with the protocols for determining boundaries set out in the Extent of the Road Network, - (b) Identify assets including roadside electrical assets at the interfaces with the Unit boundary which are not being inspected and or maintained by the Operating Company and or the relevant Operational Partners including local authorities, - (c) Agree local arrangements for the inspection and maintenance of these assets in accordance with the protocols for determining the boundaries in accordance with the Extent of the Road
+The Operating Company shall manage any local arrangements for inspections and maintenance and any documented cross-boundary arrangements in a coordinated manner and ensure the safety of Operational Items. - 1.2.8 The Operating Company shall meet with the Operational Partners including the local authorities who are responsible for the Trunk Roads and local roads that interface with the Trunk Roads of the Unit which are the responsibility of the Operating Company at least once (1) before the Commencement of Service Date and thereafter at intervals not exceeding once every six (6) months until the Service End Date to: - Review each of their responsibilities at the interfaces with the Unit boundaries in accordance with the protocols for determining boundaries set out in the Extent of the Road Network, - (b) Identify assets including roadside electrical assets at the interfaces with the Unit boundary which are not being inspected and or maintained by the Operating Company and or the relevant Operational Partners including local authorities, - (c) Agree local arrangements for the inspection and maintenance of these assets in accordance with the protocols for determining the boundaries in accordance with the Extent of the Road